phax/ph-parent-pom/README.md

 v3.0.3 - work in progress
 * Updated to central-publishing-maven-plugin 0.9.0
-* Updated to dependency-check-maven 12.1.6
+* Updated to dependency-check-maven 12.1.7
+* Updated to forbiddenapis 3.10
+* Updated to jacoco-maven-plugin 0.8.14
 * Updated to maven-failsafe-plugin 3.5.4
 * Updated to maven-compiler-plugin 3.14.1
 * Updated to maven-dependency-plugin 3.9.0
 * Updated to maven-enforcer-plugin 3.6.2
 * Updated to maven-javadoc-plugin 3.12.0
+* Updated to maven-pmd-plugin 3.28.0
 * Updated to maven-shade-plugin 3.6.1
 * Updated to maven-surefire-plugin 3.5.4
 * Updated to maven-surefire-report-plugin 3.5.4